troglobit/finit/doc/config.md

 Forking services started with `sysv` scripts can be monitored by Finit by declaring the PID file to look for: `pid:!/path/to/pidfile.pid`.
+Notice the leading `!`, it signifies Finit should not try to create the file, but rather watch that file for the resulting forked-off PID.
+This syntax also works for forking daemons that do not have a command line option to run it in the foreground, more on this below in `service`.

 > `<COND>` is described in the [Services](#services) section.